 There are several reasons for knot failure.
 Maybe you chose the wrong knot for the particular line that you are using.
 Some knots that work in monofilament will fail when tied in braided GSP lines like Power Pro due to the low stretch and slick surface of the “super braids”.
 Another common problem in knot tying is not moistening the knot before tightening.
 Wetting your knot will allow lubrication to clinch the knot down without damaging the line.
 Fully tightening the knot is critical in forming a fail proof knot since under-tightened knots can loosen when casting or fighting a fish.

-Perfection Loop – This a compact knot to use when creating a loop in the butt section of your fly leader to form a loop to loop connection with the fly line.
+Perfection Loop: This a compact knot to use when creating a loop in the butt section of your fly leader to form a loop to loop connection with the fly line.
 The small size of the Perfection Loop will go through the rod guides smoothly compared to the Surgeons loop which is more bulky.
-With a bunch of practice, you can us the perfection loop tie on your fly or lure.
+With a bunch of practice, you can even use the perfection loop to tie on your fly or lure.

-Blood Knot – The Blood Knot is a great knot for joining sections of leader.
+Blood Knot: The Blood Knot is a great knot for joining sections of leader.
 I often use it when constructing fly leaders.
-When joining two lines of different diameters (i.e. 40# to 20# mono), I recommend doubling over the thinner line when tying the knot.
+When joining two lines of different diameters (i.e. 60# to 20#), I recommend doubling over the thinner line when tying the knot.
 Beware that joining fluorocarbon to monofilament with a blood knot can lead to knot failure due to the different properties and stiffness between the two materials.

 With a countless number of You Tube videos out there, learning these knots is pretty easy these days.
 Give them a try and you’ll be a better angler for it!